Axway/amplify-central/content/en/docs/manage_product_foundry/manage_consumption_units.md

 ## Report a consumption unit

-To report custom unit, a service (Custom Unit Service) will have to be implemented in order to compute the information the Traceability Agent will send back to Amplify Platform.
+To report a custom unit, you need to create a Custom Unit Service.
+This service will calculate the necessary information for the Traceability Agent to send back to the Amplify Platform.

 ### Flow

-Once a consumer request an access to an API via a Marketplace application, an event is generated.
-This event can be listen so that anyone can react on it.
-Typically our Discovery Agent listen to that event to apply the quota on the Gateway when creating the application/api link.
+When a consumer requests access to an API via a Marketplace application, an event is generated.
+This event can be monitored so that systems can respond to it.
+For example, the Discovery Agent listens for this event to apply a quota on the Gateway when linking the application to the API.

-When an API call is made, the Gateway logs the information in eventlog or openlog.
-Traceability agent is listening these logs to create the corresponding transaction metrics and send those metrics to Amplify Platform.
+When an API call is made, the Gateway logs the activity in **eventlog** or **openlog**.
+The Traceability Agent monitors these logs to generate transaction metrics and sends those metrics to the Amplify Platform.

-Regarding the custom consumption unit, the Custom Unit Service will have to:
+For custom consumption units, the Custom Unit Service needs to:

-* listen to the provisioning quota so that it can be aware of the application/api linking and possibly add some quota enforcement on the Gateway
+1. **Monitor Quota Provisioning**:
+   * Listen for quota provisioning events to track application and API link creation.
+   * Optionally enforce quotas on the Gateway during this process.
+2. **Calculate and Report Usage**:
-* compute the number of unit used for a specific api under the application umbrella and transfer this information to the Traceability Agent to report it to the Amplify Platform.
+   * Compute the number of custom units used for a specific API within the application.
+   * Send this usage data to the Traceability Agent, which reports it to the Amplify Platform.
+   * This process ensures that custom units are properly tracked and integrated with the Amplify Platform for reporting and enforcement.

 ### Service implementation